liberland/laws/drafting/drafts/misdemeanor-law.md

 #### Article 14: Willful Disobedience

-1. Any individual who is on active settlement duty and willfully disobeys a moral, reasonably safe, and reasonable instruction shall be subject to a penalty ranging from 500 to 5,000 LLM, depending on the severity of their misconduct and the resulting consequences.
+1. Any individual who is on active duty and willfully disobeys a moral, reasonably safe, and reasonable instruction shall be subject to a penalty ranging from 500 to 5,000 LLM, depending on the severity of their misconduct and the resulting consequences.

 2. If the disobedience undermines the core objective of the settlement, the penalty shall range from 1,000 to 10,000 LLM and may include dismissal from duty or termination of their settlement tour.
 Such individuals may resume their settlement activities once their LLM balance is at least zero.

 #### Article 15: Fumbling

-Any individual who is on active settlement duty and either:
+Any individual who is on active duty and either:

   a) Shows a lack of judgment in a situation that a moderately responsible professional would not underestimate or